-■NOTE: At this point, the cap screw can be removed from between the driven pulley faces.
+■NOTE: At this point, the cap screw can be removed from between the driven clutch faces.

-13. Rotate the V-belt and drive/driven assemblies until the V-belt is flush with the top of the driven pulley.
-14. Place the V-belt cover gasket into position; then install the cover and secure with the cap screws.
+16. With the engine in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven clutch.
+17. Place the CVT cover gasket into position; then install the cover and secure with the cap screws.
 Tighten the cap screws to 8 ft-lb.
+18. Install the water pump drive shaft/gear assembly into the engine.